-Join Bob McGannon for an in-depth discussion in this video Using the House of Quality approach, part of Managing Project Quality.
+Join Bob McGannon for an in-depth discussion in this video Using the House of Quality approach, part of Project Management Foundations: Quality.

 - In certain situations, the tendencies…of people are often quite predictable.…I see this predictable behavior when asking…enthusiastic clients for project requirements.…All sorts of ideas surface, and that can be…quite good, but also a bit challenging.…You see, requirements put on the table…sometimes do not sit well with each other.…Someone may want to expand product marketing,…and spend money for that expansion…because they have great new marketing ideas.…